rsksmart/devportal-1.0/tutorials/dweb/first-swarm-website.md

 - `--defaultpath`
   identifies the "first" file to be loaded when this folder is loaded.
-  We're following the web browser convention of `index.html` here.
+  In this example, we're following the web browser convention of `index.html`.
 - `--recursive`
   means that we want to upload a folder full of files, as opposed to uploading a single file.